scottellis/sgx-qt-build/README.md

         powervr: driver cannot connect
         Aborted

+The frame buffer needs to be reconfigured.
 You can use fbset to fix this.

+The default fbset that gets installed is part of BusyBox and doesn't support framebuffer mode changes like this.

+You should have include fbset as part of your Yocto image recipe.
+That version of fbset (v2.1.x) will work.

+First unload the sgx kernel drivers

+        root@overo:# /etc/init.d/rc.pvr stop

+Then change the frame buffer.

+Check the current settings

         root@overo:~# fbset